rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/ledger.md

 sidebar_label:   Peg-in using Ledger Hardware Wallet
 title: "Performing a peg-in using Ledger Hardware Wallet"
 description: "Here, we will learn how to perform a peg-in transaction using the PowPeg App."
-tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 ## Using hardware wallets

-In this guide, we will be using the PowPeg on [PowPeg - Testnet](https://powpeg.testnet.rootstock.io/) for learning purposes, for transactions using real tokens, please use the [PowPeg - Mainnet](https://powpeg.rootstock.io/) application.
+In this guide, we will be using the PowPeg on [PowPeg - Testnet](https://powpeg.testnet.rootstock.io/) for learning purposes, for transactions using real tokens, please use the [PowPeg - Mainnet](https://powpeg.rootstock.io/) App.

 :::warning[Warning]